-First, the World Governance Index (amfori) classification is used to assess the abstract country risk with regard to participation and responsibility, political stability and absence of violence, government effectiveness, regulatory quality, rule of law and control of corruption in the country in which the supplier is based or in which the contractual services are provided.
+First, the abstract country risk is assessed using the classification according to the World Governance Index - amfori - with regard to co-determination and responsibility, political stability and absence of violence, government effectiveness, regulatory quality, rule of law and control of corruption in the country in which the supplier is based or from which the contractual services are provided.
 The abstract industry risk is then assessed with regard to human rights and environmental risks for the specific products/services concerned.
-This is done primarily by taking into account the implementation aids for determining human rights and environmental risks listed in the BAFA's "Guidance on the implementation of a risk analysis in accordance with the requirements of the Supply Chain Due Diligence Act" and based on the findings that could be obtained from generally accessible sources (e.g.

-media monitoring; suppliers' websites).
-In some cases, there was also an exchange with other companies subject to the LkSG and the BDZV as the industry association.
+This is done primarily by taking into account the implementation aids for determining human rights and environmental risks listed in the BAFA's "Guidance on the implementation of a risk analysis in accordance with the requirements of the Supply Chain Due Diligence Act" and on the basis of the findings that could be obtained from generally accessible sources, including media monitoring and supplier websites.
+In some cases, there was also an exchange with other companies obligated under the LkSG, the BDZV as the industry association and auditors.

 The industry risk is assessed in the gradation "low/medium/high".
 In the event that several affiliated companies of DuMont Mediengruppe GmbH & Co.
 KG purchase products/services from the same industry and assess the abstract industry risk differently, the most stringent assessment of the risk is decisive for all affiliated companies.
 If, according to this assessment, there is at least a medium abstract country and/or industry risk, the supplier is requested to explain, with reference to the specifically described risk, how his company ensures that the agreements listed in the Annex to the LkSG are complied with.
-The information sent to the supplier letters differentiate between the individual risks in order to be able to counter specifically addressed risks.
+The information provided to the supplier

+The letters sent out differentiate between the individual risks in order to be able to counter specifically addressed risks.
 In addition, the supplier is asked to complete a "supplier self-disclosure" form developed by DuMont.
 This gives the supplier the opportunity to provide information relevant to the risk assessment, in particular to submit a code of conduct, sustainability reports, certifications, etc. that applies to the supplier.
 They are also asked to explain whether and which standards they demand from their suppliers.
 If the supplier does not have a Code of Conduct, it will be asked to accept the DuMont Code of Conduct.

-Depending on the supplier's reaction, it will be examined whether there are any indications of a concrete risk that require further measures to reduce the risk, in particular whether the contractual clause developed by DuMont to guarantee supply chains that comply with human rights and environmental law will be included in the existing contract with the supplier.
-This clause should be included as standard in new contracts.
+Depending on the supplier's reaction, it will be examined whether there are any indications of a specific risk that require further measures to reduce the risk, in particular whether the contractual clause developed by DuMont to guarantee supply chains that comply with human rights and environmental law will be included in the existing contract with the supplier.
+This clause is to be used as standard in new contracts to be concluded.

-The specific risk assessment is carried out by the investee company that maintains the supply relationship in question.
-In accordance with BAFA's recommendation, a risk-based approach is followed here and the holding company in question has focused the risk analysis on the most important suppliers for it in a first step.
-In a next step, less important suppliers will also be included in the risk analysis.
+The specific risk assessment is carried out by the holding company that maintains the supply relationship in question.
+In accordance with BAFA's recommendation, a risk-based approach is taken here.